-Could you suggest some specific things for Columbia students to do for fun?
+Could you suggest some specific things for NYC students to do for fun?
 I don't drink or do drugs, and I don't have money to go shopping or to fancy restaurants.
-When it's nice out I like to walk through central park, but I can't think of anything to do at night or in the winter.
+When it's nice out I like to walk through Central Park, but I can't think of anything to do at night or in the winter.
 It's specifically nighttime when boredom hits the most.

 Thanks so much,

-Spending the big bucks may seem inevitable to a cash-strapped city goer.
-This is especially true if you're a student pressed between a heavy load of school work and a tight budget.
+Spending the big bucks may seem unthinkable to a cash-strapped city goer, and it's especially true if you're a student pressed between a heavy load of school work and a tight budget.
 But have no fear — the city that never sleeps offers a plethora of opportunities to learn, explore, and enjoy without blowing all your savings.
-You could start by checking out NYC: The Official Guide.
-You can also join their email list to receive information on free or low-cost things going on around the city.
-In addition, a visit to Time Out New York, or even an Internet search for "free things to do in New York City" should return more results than you can possibly fit onto your calendar.
+You could start by checking out NYC: The Official Guide or joining their email list to receive information on free or low-cost things going on around the city.
+Additionally, a visit to Time Out New York, or even an Internet search for "free things to do in New York City" will likely return more results than you can possibly fit onto your calendar.

-Being a Columbia student also comes with its own perks to help the financially frugal enjoy their time in the big city.
+Furthermore, being a student in the Big Apple also comes with its own perks to help the financially frugal enjoy their time in the big city.
 These include:

-Lastly, you can check out Columbia's Office of Student Development and Activities.
-They have tons of information on school-related activities, organizations, jobs, and internships to fill the gaps in your schedule.
+Lastly, you can check out your school's page on student activities and development.
+These pages usually have tons of information on school-related activities, organizations, jobs, and internships to fill the gaps in your schedule.

 Overall, there's plenty to do in the city if you're a student on a budget.
 So, boredom beware as you move onwards towards more and more free fun!